nhorton04/git-interview-baseline/README.md

 ## 5: Merge branches with `git merge`

-Our goal is to bring the timeline of commits that occurred on the `new-feature` branch into the `master` so that at the end of the operation, our `master` timeline looks like so:
+Our goal is to bring the timeline of commits that occurred on the `new-feature` branch into `master` so that at the end of the operation, our `master` timeline looks like so:

 ![Merged Timeline](https://dl.dropboxusercontent.com/s/bf0cktf3ag549z2/2015-11-02%20at%201.15%20PM.png)